-Design of Large Scale Mixer Settlers in SX Solvent Extraction Circuits
+Design of Mixer Settlers in Solvent Extraction

 The development of solvent extraction processes over recent years has led to their application on an increasing scale in metal extraction plants.
 The author’s company has recently been awarded a contract for the design of the world’s largest solvent extraction plant based on pump-mix mixer-settlers.
 The plant is designed to extract copper from a leach liquor and has an aqueous throughput of 12,000 imperial gpm.
 The design is based largely upon data obtained from the company’s own research laboratories, where work has been undertaken on mixer impeller design, baffle design, settler area, organic entrainment recovery, etc. Investigations have been conducted into the effects of mixer impeller speed, recirculation rates, phase continuity, phase ratio, etc., on extraction efficiency, settler area, and organic entrainment losses.
 The implications of the results of this work on the design of a large plant using pump-mix mixer-settlers are discussed and the techniques used in overcoming certain scaling problem are outlined.